Chrisinho8/DACH-data-job-market/README.md

 collapsed into the parent.
 Administrative wrappers (`(Kreis)`, `-Umgebung`, `-Land`, `Region ...`) are stripped.

-**Currency.** Swiss postings quote francs.
-Salary figures are never averaged across currencies; only the disclosure rate is compared between countries.

 **Skill extraction.** A curated dictionary of 47 terms, not an LLM, so results are reproducible and every match points at a specific string.
 See `src/matcher.py`.